 -Choose the degree MFA in Writing.
 Do NOT choose Creative Writing (this is an undergraduate focus for the BA in English degree).

--If you have officially declared an emphasis (by contacting Beth to request this, filling out the required paperwork, returning the paperwork to Beth, and receiving all approvals), you must choose your emphasis area from the drop-down list (Fiction, Poetry, or Creative Nonfiction).
+-If you have officially declared an emphasis (by contacting your MFA Advisor to request this, filling out the required paperwork, returning the paperwork to your Advisor, and receiving all approvals), then you must choose your emphasis area from the drop-down list on the application form (Fiction, Poetry, or Creative Nonfiction).

 -Choose the graduation date that reflects when you will complete your degree requirements.
 This is the end of your final quarter, when you will complete your Thesis.
 The Thesis must be taken in your final quarter in the program.
 For example, if you plan to do the Thesis in winter quarter (Jan-March), your graduation date is March 30.
 The only months that are options for MFA students to complete their degrees are March, June, September, or December, since we are on the quarter system.